Al-Shaykh Muwannis: Ottoman era

 Al-Shaykh Muwannis was founded in the 18th century.
-Pierre Jacotin named the village Dahr on his map from 1799.
+The original inhabitants of Al-Shaykh Muwannis came from Hajjah in the Samarian Hills.
+In 1670, groups of the al-Jubārāt beduins settled in Hajjah and gradually displaced most of the earlier residents, who relocated to coastal plain villages such as Ijlil and al-Shaykh Muwannis, established on waqf lands of Sayyidna ʿAlī under the authority of the al-Jayyusi family who resided for a time at Hajjah.
+The establishment of al-Shaykh Muwannis predated Napoleon's campaign to Egypt and Syria, as Pierre Jacotin named the village Dahr on his map from 1799.

 Al-Shaykh Muwannis was noted in December 1821, as being "located on a hill surrounded by muddy land that was flooded with water despite the moderate winter".
 In 1856 the village was named Sheikh Muennis on Kiepert's map of Palestine published that year.

 In 1870, Victor Guérin noted about al-Shaykh Muwannis: "It contains four hundred inhabitants and is divided into several quarters, each under the jurisdiction of a particular sheikh.
 On the outskirts one can note some gardens where succulent watermelons grow, with hardly any horticultural care."
 In 1882, the PEF's Survey of Western Palestine (SWP) noted "ruins of a house near the kubbeh", while Al-Shaykh Muwannis was described as an ordinary adobe village.
 Most of the villagers were members of the Abu Kishk tribe.

 The village population was 315 in 1879.